Student Sustainability Opportunities

 There are several ways students can get experience in sustainability leadership on campus.
 They include:

-Green Grove Team Leaders – Green Grove Team Leaders serve a vital role in the Green Grove program by coordinating volunteers in the Grove and in the Circle.
+Green Grove Team Leaders – Green Grove Team Leaders serve a vital role in the Green Grove program by coordinating volunteers in the Grove and in the Circle during football season.
 Learn more about the Green Grove Team Leader program here.

 Eco Reps – The Eco Reps program is facilitated by the Office of Sustainability.
 Eco Reps conduct sustainability outreach in the residence halls.
 Learn more about the Eco Reps program here.